Crumbs350/Sansui-AU-717-Rebuild/README.md

 ### Bill of Materials
 I merged the bill of materials (BOM) lists listed here.
 The BOM I used and tracking of the parts I replaced is in file [audio.sansui.au-717.parts_list.ods](audio.sansui.au-717.parts_list.ods) with [parts_replaced_readme.md](parts_replaced_readme.md) serving as a descriptive readme of each worksheet.

 History: Many lists and rebuild work are built off LeeStereo post.
+The BOMs listed below come from the references above.
 * Ref SuperNoobA parts list
 * Ref LeeStereo thread Different BOM lists:
   * post 174 (jwjarch)